-- Abuse is a violation of an individual's human and civil rights by an act or a failure to act on the part of person or persons - Abuse can occur in any relationship, both formal and informal and may result in significant harm to, or exploitation of the person subjected to it - Abuse may consist of a single act or repeated acts - Harm: ill-treatment, impairment or avoidable deterioration of physical or mental health
+- Abuse is a violation of an individual's human and civil rights by an act or a failure to act on the part of person or persons. - Abuse can occur in any relationship, both formal and informal and may result in significant harm to, or exploitation of the person subjected to it. - Abuse may consist of a single act or repeated acts.

+• Harm: ill-treatment, impairment, or avoidable deterioration of physical or mental health

-Types of Abuse (as identified by the Care Act but not necessarily exclusive) (See Appendix B for more detailed explanations)
+Types of Abuse (as identified by the Care Act but not necessarily exclusive) (See Appendix B for more detailed explanations):

+- o Physical

+- Financial

+- Restraint

+- Psychological

+- Sexual

+- Neglect

+- Organisational

+- Discriminatory

+- Hate crime

+- Mate crime

-Physical Self neglect- life threatening
+- Self-neglect life threatening

-Financial Domestic violence (in specific circumstances see appendix 1) Restraint Modern Slavery (forced labour, including 'county lines',
+- Domestic violence (see appendix 1)

-Psychological human trafficking, domestic servitude)
+- Modern slavery (forced labour, county lines, human trafficking, and domestic servitude)

+- Radicalisation

-Sexual Radicalisation Neglect Sexual exploitation
+- Sexual exploitation

-Organisational Female Genital Mutilation
+- Female Genital Mutilation

-Discriminatory Hate crime Mate crime

-Risk Factors associated with Abuse
+4. Risk Factors associated with Abuse.

-Anyone may fit this criteria at a particular time of their lives.
-However the following people may be at higher risk, older people, adults with a physical or learning disability, mental health needs, long term health needs, or those who are drug or alcohol dependant.
+Anyone may fit this criterion at a particular time of their lives.
+However, the following people may be at higher risk, older people, adults with a physical or learning disability, mental health needs, long term health needs, or those who are drug or alcohol dependant.